DarshanMamtani/atlys/README.md

 - **userState**: key stores currently logged in user on app *(if userState  key is not present, no user is logged in on app)*

-**Note**: In order to login, user must have been registered/signed up on app
+**Note**: In order to log in, the user must be registered or signed up on the app.

 ------------